screwdriver-cd/screwdriver/design/build-clusters.md

 	1. No change in existing implementation.

-### Master queue worker to Queue
+### Model

-	1. Master queue worker queries `buildClusters` cache for active records with cluster name from build info
+	1. Query `buildClusters` cache for active records with cluster name from build info
-	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access and validate if blockedBy and other checks are success.
+	2. Validates if build job can be scheduled in specified buildCluster queue by validating scmContext + scmOrganization access.
 	3. one (or) more record exist, then assign job to the queue identified by generating a random number within given boundaries, which is the returned list size of records
 	4. no records, then query `clusters` table for active records with managedBy=screwdriver
 	5. repeat step #3
 	6. Update build info with cluster and queue details

+### Master queue worker to Queue

+	1. Poll build job from Redis, Validate blockedBy and other checks are successful and push the build to appropriate queue as specified in build message.

 ### Build cluster Queue worker